USRSE/usrse.github.io/pages/community/code-of-conduct.md

 the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html#enforcement-manual), and the [NeurIPS Code of Conduct](https://nips.cc/public/CodeOfConduct).

-US-RSE Code of Conduct is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).
+The US-RSE Association Code of Conduct is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).